gerashdo/forms-backend/README.md

 for the database base data.

 ### Missing Features
-- [ ] Add restrictions to blocked users.
 - [ ] Allow signup with services like Google.
 - [ ] Add allowed user for private templates.
 - [ ] Implement feature for question visibility.